 A list of some of the other institutions that Wexford people regularly reminisce about:

-- The Red Rooster chipper on John’s Gate Street.
+- The Red Rooster chip shop on John’s Gate Street.

 - O’Faolain’s on Monck Street.